debtcollective/packages/packages/header-component/README.md

 Need help?
 Check out our docs [here](https://stenciljs.com/docs/my-first-component).

+## Contributing

+- Take a branch out from `development`
+- Create a PR pointing to `development`
+- Once the PR is merged, **manually merge to master to trigger a new release**
+- The new version will be calculated atomatically by lerna

 ## For Firefox users

 Unlike Chrome, Firefox doesn't provide out of the box support to use `lvh.me` to map localhost.
 Therefore, you need to make sure to fix your browser in order for this to work properly: [check this](https://stackoverflow.com/a/56049681/1422380) and add `lvh.me` as supported `network.dns.localDomains`